Twice Bitten Double IPA

 Dry hopping is the process of adding hops to a beer which will impart more hop flavor and aroma in your beer.

-1. At day 7 of Fermentation you will add the remaining packet of Simcoe hops and the ½ packets of Cascade and Columbus.
+1. At day 7 of Fermentation you will add the remaining ½ packets of Cascade, Simcoe and Columbus.
 Using clean scissors open each packet of hops.
 Carefully remove the lid from your fermenter and dump the pellet hops in.
 Quickly close the lid.

 4. Holding the bottle at an angle, fill each bottle to about 2 inches from the bottle’s top.